cpsource/CollatzConjectureProof/README.md

 Further, 10^20 N's have been tested and converge to 1.
 This certainly tests every state transition in every track, without seeing an infinite loop remaining withn the 38%.

-We could show this as well with 16*16 states, or 256 as nothing new (unproven) beyond that will ever appear in the state transisitons.
+You can run ./loop256.sh to loop through all possible combinations of track-number for all necessary N to show that they all converge to 1 and that all permutations of bits 2<sup>7</sup> through 2<sup>0</sup>
+have a convergent property greater than 60%.